DWFlanagan/ntrh/raw_markdown.md

 ### Fraternity Life

 Living in a fraternity is obviously a very social experience.
 Choosing to live in one of these places requires the consent of a large group of people.
-All of these people are officially your \`\`brothers'' (or \`\`sisters''), whether or not you can stand their personal habits; even if you can't, you must still put up with your house mates.
+All of these people are officially your "brothers" (or "sisters"), whether or not you can stand their personal habits; even if you can't, you must still put up with your house mates.
 What is more, you have to make sure that they can put up with you.
 In addition, a large amount of your free time will be spent in maintaining the residence.
-The building you live in will be owned by a proverbial \`\`fraternity corporation,'' rather than by any individual person, and so will need more work to keep it liveable, and will still appear generally shabbiery, than a comparable private home.
+The building you live in will be owned by a proverbial "fraternity corporation," rather than by any individual person, and so will need more work to keep it liveable, and will still appear generally shabbiery, than a comparable private home.
 The reason for this is simple: you take care of your own stuff better than you take care of anybody else's, and stuff that belongs to everybody is taken care of by nobody.

 The fraternity experience is not for everyone, but a surprisingly large number of students (around 40%) choose that route.
 It is not a choice that is easily changed, either.

-### Off-campus, or \`\`Taking your chances''
+### Off-campus, or "Taking your chances"

 Off-campus housing is definitely the best choice for the RPI student.
-With off-campus housing, the choice of where to live is made by the student, not by housing or the \`\`brothers in the house.''
+With off-campus housing, the choice of where to live is made by the student, not by housing or the "brothers in the house."
 With off-campus housing, the responsibility of where and how to live rests only with the student, whether it be monthly, or by a lease.
-The reality of off-campus housing is that most people are going to move into living arrangements of their own devising after they graduate, and the experience of doing it on your own can be very helpful in keeping the \`\`post-college blues'' from affecting you too much.
+The reality of off-campus housing is that most people are going to move into living arrangements of their own devising after they graduate, and the experience of doing it on your own can be very helpful in keeping the "post-college blues" from affecting you too much.

 ### The Organic Waste Products Services